We condemn and combat all forms of bribery, corruption and related financial crimes.

 We expressly affirms our rejection of all forms of corruption in our Code of Conduct.

-In particular, our employees and third parties who operate on behalf of the Group (agents, suppliers, consultants, etc.) must not offer or accept gifts or entertainment from public officials or business partners (or their relatives or business partners) that could be perceived as a bribe.
+In particular, our employees and third parties who operate on behalf of the Group (agents, suppliers, consultants, etc.) must not offer or accept gifts or entertainment from public officials or business partners (or their relatives or business partners) that could be even only perceived as a bribe.
 The obligation to abstain from this conduct applies without exception in the case of unlawful payments such as bribes, payoffs or facilitating payments, which aim to speed up or facilitate the execution of routine operations.
 Gifts, entertainment or other benefits may only be offered or received provided they are of negligible value, are suited to the circumstances, are work-related, are permitted by local law and conform to the local commercial practice in use.

 In addition, we do not endorse any event or initiative that is essentially or exclusively of a political nature, we refrain from exercising direct or indirect pressure on political representatives and we do not make any contributions to trade union associations.